 The Office of Title IX Initiatives is dedicated to promoting gender equity at Carnegie Mellon University, which includes coordinating the University's efforts to prevent and effectively respond to all forms of sexual misconduct impacting community members, including sexual assault, sexual harassment, dating and domestic violence, and stalking.
 The office is headed by the Title IX Coordinator & Director of Title Initiatives, who is responsible for overseeing the university's compliance with Title IX of the Educational Amendments of 1972, as well as the university's Policy Against Sexual Harassment and Sexual Assault.
-In additional to the responsible parties identified elsewhere in this report, questions or concerns regarding sexual harassment and sexual assault may also be directed to the university's Director of Title IX Initiatives and Title IX Coordinator, Holly Hippensteel at 412-268-7125 or hbh@andrew.cmu.edu or to the Office of Title IX Initiatives at tix@andrew.cmu.edu.

-Questions or concerns may also be submitted to any of the following Deputy Title IX Coordinators:
+Questions or concerns may be submitted to the university's Title IX Coordinator or Deputy Title IX Coordinators:

-- Deputy Title IX Coordinator for Students, Jamie Edwards, 412-268-7125 - Deputy Title IX Coordinator for Faculty, Amy Burkert, 412-268-5865 - Deputy Title IX Coordinator for Staff, Everett Tademy, 412-268-1018 - Deputy Title IX Coordinator for Athletics, Kimberly Kelly, 412-268-2193
+- Interim Title IX Coordinator (through October 7, 2018), Holly Hippensteel, 412-268-7125 - Title IX Coordinator (effective October 8, 2018), Elizabeth Rosemeyer, 412-268-7125 - Deputy Title IX Coordinator for Students, Jamie Edwards-Pasek, 412-268-5191 - Deputy Title IX Coordinator for Faculty, Amy Burkert, 412-268-5865 - Deputy Title IX Coordinator for Staff, Everett Tademy, 412-268-1018 - Deputy Title IX Coordinator for Athletics, Kimberly Kelly, 412-268-2193